benzlokzik/telegram-kitogram/README.md

-# Telegram Admin Bot
+# Dialog Kitogram

+Dialogue management KIT bot for Telegram using.

+Currently supports:

-A Telegram bot that automatically detects and removes bot-generated messages using machine learning spam detection.
+- Automatic detection and removal of bot-generated messages using machine learning spam detection.
+- SQLite logging of all detected bot messages.
+- Statistics and recent activity view.
+- Commands:
+  - `/start` - Start the bot
+  - `/stats` - View detection statistics
+  - `/recent` - View recent detections
+  - `/allow` - Allow a chat for moderation
+  - `/disallow` - Remove a chat from moderation
+  - `/allowed` - View allowed chats

 ## Features